 God’s Gift given in repentance

 The remedy that God has provided is the gift of forgiveness of sins through the death and resurrection of Jesus Christ – explained more fully here.
-This Gift of life is simply given to us if we trust or have faith in His work.
+God simply extends this Gift of Life to us if we trust or have faith in His work.

 know that a person is not justified by the works of the law, but by faith in Jesus Christ.
 So we, too, have put our faith in Christ Jesus that we may be justified by faith in Christ and not by the works of the law, because by the works of the law no one will be justified.
 (Galatians 2:16)